-Whenever a state of emergency has been declared as a result of a natural disaster, Florida law prohibits extreme increases in the price of essential commodities, such as food, water, hotels, ice, gasoline, lumber and necessary equipment.
-During this time, unscrupulous contractors, service providers and others may seek to scam or defraud or unlawfully overcharge consumers for their services.
-My office is charged with investigating price gouging cases that would exploit Floridians when they are most vulnerable.
-The guide provides important tips to help consumers avoid being scammed by those who seek to take advantage of them both before and after a storm strikes.
+When a State of Emergency has been declared as the result of a natural disaster, Florida law prohibits so-called "price gouging", defined as extreme increases in the price of essential commodities, such as food, water, hotels, ice, gasoline, lumber and necessary equipment.
+Florida law also prohibits unfair and deceptive trade practices.
+In the aftermath of a damaging hurricane, unscrupulous contractors, roofers, and other service providers may attempt to defraud or unlawfully overcharge consumers for their services.
+My office is charged with enforcing both the price gouging and unfair and deceptive trade practice laws in our state.
+To help you avoid being scammed by those who seek to take advantage both before and after a storm, I've provided this guide.
+It includes important tips to help ensure that you are not the next victim of a scam.

-We are here to serve and protect Floridians.
+We are here to serve and protect you.
 My office stands ready to help.
-Anyone who believes they may have been the victim of a hurricane-related scam, please call 1-866-9-NO-SCAM (1-866-966-7226).
+Anyone who believes they may have been the victim of a hurricane-related scam, please call 1-866-9-NO-SCAM (1-866-966-7226) or visit www.MyFloridaLegal.com.